Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows seven active transport stops operating within Moulden.
-These stops are served by 22 individual bus routes, collectively providing 1037 weekly passenger trips.
-Transport accessibility is rated as good, with residents typically located 235 meters from the nearest stop.
-Most residents commute outward due to the area's residential nature.
-Car remains the dominant mode of transport at 92%.
-Vehicle ownership averages 1.3 per dwelling, below the regional average.
+Public transport analysis reveals 7 active transport stops operating within Moulden, comprising a mix of buses.
+These stops are serviced by 22 individual routes, collectively providing 1,037 weekly passenger trips.
+Transport accessibility is rated as good, with residents typically located 235 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward; the car remains the dominant mode at 92%.
+Vehicle ownership averages 1.3 per dwelling, which is below the regional average.
+A relatively low 3.9% of residents work from home (2021 Census; may reflect COVID-19 conditions).

 Frequently Asked Questions - Transport